nickyiliwang0000/h/projects/project-06.md

 ## Project timeline

--   **End of day Wednesday:** Organization set up on GitHub, wireframes, game plan/pseudo code and successful return of data from API (if applicable)
+-   **End of day Tuesday:** Organization set up on GitHub, wireframes, game plan/pseudo code and successful return of data from API (if applicable)
--   **End of day Friday:** Beta version of the app
+-   **End of day Thursday:** Beta version of the app
--   **End of day Tuesday** Project live on gh-pages (highly recommended if you are using React Router), or your own domain
+-   **End of day Friday** Project live on gh-pages (highly recommended if you are using React Router), or your own domain

 Commit early, commit often.